ecilasun/e32/README.md

 This stage is entered only when the WFI instruction is executed, to serve as a sleep/wait for interrupt stage.
 On any external hardware interrupt or timer interrupt, this stage will resume execution of the HART.
 One exception is the software illegal instruction interrupts which will be ignored, since obviously the HART is already asleep and can't be producing those.

 ## Writeback Stage
-This stage handles the write enable mask generation for the STORE instruction, and will set up the writeback value to the register file based on instruction type, for both the integer register file and the CSRs.
+This stage will set up the writeback value to the register file based on instruction type, for both the integer register file and the CSRs.
 The next instruction pointer is calculated here as well, including handling of traps and branches.
 This stage will handle mret by clearing the currently handled interrupt pending bit to allow further traps of the same type execute.

 ## Retire Stage
 This stage generates the bus address and enable signal for instruction load, and sets up the mip/mepc/mtval/mcause registers for any hardware or software interrupt detected during this instruction.